The Art of Racing in the Rain (film)

-The Art of Racing in the Rain is a 2019 American comedy drama film directed by Simon Curtis and written by Mark Bomback, based on the 2008 novel of the same name by author Garth Stein.
+The Art of Racing in the Rain is a 2019 American drama film directed by Simon Curtis and written by Mark Bomback, based on the 2008 novel by author Garth Stein.
 The film stars Milo Ventimiglia, Amanda Seyfried, Kevin Costner as the voice of Enzo, and Parker as Enzo—a golden retriever dog.

 It was theatrically released on August 9, 2019, by 20th Century Fox.
 The film received mixed reviews from critics and grossed $33.8 million worldwide.

 Plot

-In Seattle, an elderly Golden Retriever named Enzo is too weak to move, so he calls out for his owner, professional race car driver Denny Swift, to carry him outside.
-Denny picks him up, promising always to be there for him.
-As he is carried, Enzo recalls hearing of a Mongolian belief that the best dogs reincarnate into men.
-Enzo knows he is not long for this world, but he hopes to find Denny again in another life.
+In Seattle, elderly Golden Retriever Enzo, too weak to move, is carried outside by his owner, professional race car driver Denny Swift.
+He promises to always to be there for him.
+Enzo recalls a Mongolian belief that the best dogs reincarnate into men.
+As he has little time left, he hopes to find Denny again in another life.

-Years prior, Denny adopts a young Enzo after a sports car race.
-They immediately bond; Denny names him after Enzo Ferrari.
+Years prior, Denny adopts puppy Enzo after a race.
+Bonding immediately, he names him after Enzo Ferrari.
 Denny divides his time between teaching auto racing, auto racing itself, and caring for Enzo.
-Denny dreams of racing in Formula One, and is struggling to support himself driving for IMSA teams.
+Denny dreams of racing in Formula One, as he struggles to support himself driving for IMSA teams.

 A year later, Denny meets Eve.
-They hit it off and, although Enzo disapproves, Denny and Eve begin dating.
-Their relationship grows quickly, which Enzo envies, until one day Eve tells him she loves Denny, which he accepts.
+Although Enzo disapproves, they begin dating.
+Enzo envies their blossoming relationship, until one day Eve tells him she loves Denny, which he accepts.
 Denny and Eve marry the following year at her parents' mansion.
-Eve's mother Trish is supportive, but her father Maxwell doesn't approve.
+Her mother Trish is supportive, but her father Maxwell disapproves.

-Shortly after, Eve becomes pregnant.
-At Christmas, Denny is invited to drive for Team Penske in the 24 Hours of Daytona in late January, a few weeks before Eve's due date.
-Eve insists that he go, as she believes it could be the start of better things in his career.
-Eve and Denny's child comes early, and Eve gives birth at home midway through the race as Enzo watches Denny on TV.
-When Enzo meets the couple's newborn daughter Zoë, Eve tells her he should always protect her.
-A day later, when Denny meets Zoë, he reveals that the co-driver crashed in the last few laps.
-Denny hopes more races will come.
+Eve soon becomes pregnant.
+At Christmas, Denny is invited to drive for Team Penske in the 24 Hours of Daytona in late January, shortly before the due date.
+Eve insists he go, believing it is important for his career.
+The baby comes early, at home, halfway through the race as Enzo watches Denny on TV.

+When Enzo meets their newborn Zoë, Eve tells him to always protect her.
+A day later, when Denny meets Zoë, he reveals his co-driver crashed in the last laps, but hopes more races will come.
 Eve's parents visit more frequently, and Maxwell confronts Denny on the dangers of racing, now he is a father.
-Denny swears always to put his safety first, even if he loses every race.
+Denny swears always to put safety first, even if he loses every race.

-A few years pass and Enzo finds family life idyllic, while Denny spends prolonged periods away racing.
-Denny tells Eve that he was invited to race at Laguna Seca, but is hesitant as he feels his career is stagnating.
-Enzo, witnessing this, is shocked that Denny is considering quitting racing.
+Years pass and Enzo finds family life idyllic, while Denny spends prolonged periods away racing.
+He is invited to race at Laguna Seca, but is hesitant as he feels his career is stagnating.
+Enzo is shocked that Denny is considering quitting racing.